Eseath/sypexgeo/README.md

 A PHP package for working with the [SypexGeo](https://sypexgeo.net) database file.

-The current version supports Laravel 5.5 and later.
-If you need support Laravel 5.4 or older, see version [1.*](https://github.com/Eseath/sypexgeo/tree/v1).
+The current version supports Laravel 5.1 and later.

 ## Installation